 There are plenty of reasons why such a move could make practical sense.
 The company could be shifting toward returning more money to investors through share repurchases, ramping up capital spending or research and development, or simply exhibiting prudent capital management.

 Despite the many possible exceptions to this rule, you should know that dividend cuts are usually preceded by a deceleration in dividend growth.
 Keep an eye on the size of the dividend increases of the stocks in your portfolio.

 Even if you've cleared those three hurdles, pause and ask yourself this question before pulling the trigger on a stock: Do I really understand how this company makes money?
 If you can't quickly and confidently answer that question, you should avoid investing in the company in question.
 Period.

 Peter Lynch said to never invest in any idea you can't illustrate with a crayon.
 If I tried to draw Fannie Mae's

 The good news!

 But hey, let's stay positive here.
 While there are plenty of dividend traps out there, you'll be able to avoid most of them by focusing on the above four warning signs.

-Better yet, you can find great investments by scouting out firms on the opposite side of the coin.
-Companies sporting similarly healthy long-run earnings and dividend growth, including Anheuser-Busch, Diageo
+Better yet, you can find great investments by scouting out companies on the opposite side of the coin.
+Companies sporting similarly healthy long-run earnings and dividend growth, including Sonoco Products

 Dividend growth investing isn't sexy, but it is a proven market-beating strategy.
-The Fool has delivered its own market-beating returns with its Motley Fool Income Investor newsletter, to which I was a charter subscriber.
+The Fool has delivered its own market-beating returns with its Motley Fool Income Investor newsletter.
 To learn about the service's top five dividend-paying ideas for new money, try it free for 30 days.